UBC-STAT/STAT545.github.io/content/worksheets_student/README.md

 Blank worksheets as `.ipynb` and `.zip` files can be found here!

-You can download worksheets by clicking the download button on the top right-hand side of the worksheet preview:
+You can download worksheets by clicking on the worksheet you want (for example, `worksheet_a01.ipynb`) and clicking the download button on the top right-hand side of the worksheet preview:

 ![](images/download.png)